Calls for tenders: 5 mistakes to avoid

 With over 17 years’ experience participating in, and pitching for tenders, we identified 5 key points to help add value to your call for tenders and reduce costs.

-1. Oversized tenders that do not really meet the needs: it is necessary to check the complexity, quality and relevance of the content… FOR YOU.
+1. Oversized calls for tenders that do not really meet the needs: it is necessary to check the complexity, quality and relevance of the content… FOR YOU.

 - Really ask yourself why you want to implement a Travel & Expense solution in your company for your employees, travellers and other services.
 The difficulty in this kind of project essentially comes from the fact that it’s collaborative.
 Estimate the ROI you’ll see and compare your estimates with those of the software provider.